Collecting Compensation for Broken Glass

 Most injuries caused by broken glass require some form of treatment.
 Even minor injuries must be carefully monitored for infection or other complications.
 Victims may also suffer from the emotional and physical consequences of permanent scarring or disfigurement, which in some cases, can make certain movements difficult or impossible.

 In order to recover damages for injuries caused by shattered glass, the injured party must be able to demonstrate that another person’s negligent or reckless conduct caused or contributed to his or her accident.
 Fortunately, even when a victim was slightly at fault in causing an accident, he or she will not be barred from recovery.
 This is because Pennsylvania is a comparative negligence state, which means that injured parties who contribute to their own accidents are still allowed to collect compensation from the other at-fault parties, although the recoverable amount will be reduced by their percentage of fault.

 Contact an Experienced Personal Injury Attorney Today

-If you sustained a broken glass injury as a result of someone else’s negligence, please contact The Law Offices of Michael T. Van Der Veen at 215-515-6892 to schedule a consultation with a dedicated Philadelphia personal injury attorney who can explain your legal options.
+If you sustained a broken glass injury as a result of someone else’s negligence, please contact van der Veen, O’Neill, Hartshorn, and Levin at 215-515-6892 to schedule a consultation with a dedicated Philadelphia personal injury attorney who can explain your legal options.
 We are eager to help you today.